 Basic needs: Food and Drink: Possibly the most basic need (after air which may not be simulated), making sure you’re producing enough food is likely the top priority of every settlement.

-Brewing and teverns: A dwarf is only truly happy to work with a good tankard of ale.
+Brewing and taverns: A dwarf is only truly happy to work with a good tankard of ale.
+This feature covers a wide range of brewable beverages.

 Immigration: Even a marginally successful settlement will attract visitors and immigrants, and will be the main mechanic for increasing the player’s population.